 A commercial roof’s lifetime is mainly dependent on weather and maintenance.
 To prolong the lifespan of your commercial roof, ensure it is regularly maintained and repaired by a trusted roofing contractor.
 Selecting the right roofing material suited to the weather conditions in your area will also help extend the years of performance of your roof.

 The truth is, a commercial roof installed with any of the listed materials will last between 15 and 25 years when installed correctly.
 In other words, the longevity of your roof is largely dependent on the installation process and regular maintenance.
-Pinnacle Roofing specializes in the installation of all these commercial roofing systems in Central New York and Southern Vermont.
+Pinnacle Roofing specializes in the installation of all these commercial roofing systems in New York’s Capital Region and Southern Vermont.
 Contact us today with any questions about your commercial roofing needs.